-This factsheet is for mental health practitioners who are caring for pregnant and postpartum patients who have mental health or substance use conditions.
+This factsheet is for mental health practitioners who are caring for patients who have mental health conditions and who want to get pregnant.

 Studies show that up to 20% of women suffer from mental health conditions during pregnancy and postpartum.
-These conditions include anxiety and depression, bipolar disorders, post-traumatic stress, obsessive-compulsive conditions, and substance use.
+These conditions include anxiety and depression, bipolar disorders, posttraumatic stress, obsessive-compulsive conditions and substance use.
 Women sometimes discontinue or avoid taking medication due to concerns such as possible risks to the fetus.
-This may not be the safest option because untreated mental health conditions can harm both the mother and the baby.
-Therefore, it is important for patients to understand the risks involved with starting, stopping, or continuing medications and make decisions in collaboration with their practitioners.
+This may not be the safest option because untreated mental health conditions in the mother can harm both the mother and the baby.
+Therefore, it is important for patients to understand the risk involved with starting, stopping or continuing medications and make decisions in collaboration with their practitioners.

-Information to collect from your patient
+Information to collect from your patients

-- Current and past medical history - Current and past pregnancy history, including previous attempts to get pregnant, infertility, miscarriages, fetal or infant losses, and medical, obstetrical, or mental health complications during and after pregnancy - Current and past psychiatric history - Current and past prescribed or over-the-counter medications, vitamins and supplements and any side effects - Current and past alcohol, smoking or vaping (tobacco and marijuana), and other substance use - Available support system (e.g., family, friends, community) - Economic or financial issues, including housing stability, food security, and job security - Current or past relationship conflicts and history of intimate partner violence - Other mental health care practitioners involved in their care (e.g., psychiatrist or psychiatric nurse practitioner, faith-based advisors) - If they have a psychiatrist or other practitioners involved in their mental health care (e.g., social worker, counselor, faith-based advisor)
+- Current and past medical history - Current and past pregnancy history, including previous attempts to get pregnant, infertility, miscarriages, fetal or infant losse, and medical, obstetrical or mental health complications during and after pregnancy - Current and past psychiatric history - Current and past prescribed or over-the-counter medications, vitamins and supplements and any side effects - Current and past alcohol, smoking or vaping (tobacco and marijuana) and other substance use - Available support system (e.g., family, friends, community) - Economic or financial issues, including housing stability, food security and job security - Current or past relationship conflicts and history of intimate partner violence - Other mental health care practitioners involved in their care (e.g., psychiatrist or psychiatric nurse practitioner, faith-based advisors) - If they have a psychiatrist or other practitioners involved in their mental health care (e.g., social worker, counselor, faith-based advisor)